SEATTLE FESTIVAL OF DANCE + IMPROVISATION

 - After your first class begins: All registration fees are non-refundable for any reason, including illness or injury.

-Velocity is working with the University of Washington to provide SFD+I participants with housing for the summer.
-Participants will sign up through a website link provided by the University of Washington.
-The link will be provided in the next few weeks and will be sent out via email to participants who already signed up for SFD+I.
+Velocity is working with the Seattle University to provide SFD+I participants with housing for the summer.
+Participants will sign up and pay through Velocity’s Registration system.
+The link will be provided at the beginning of 2024 and will be sent out via email to people who request it.

 REGISTER FOR YOUR IMMERSIVE SUMMER EXPERIENCE